MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

     > [!IMPORTANT]
     > Do not edit the **Name** and **Type** fields in this section.

-    - In the **Set Reminder Frequency** section, in the **Value** field, enter how often you want to send email.
+    - In the **Set Reminder Frequency** section, in the **Value** field, enter how often you want to send the email notification.
 For example, enter **15** if you want to send an email notification every 15 minutes while the maximum occupancy threshold is exceeded.

     ![Set Reminder Frequency section of Send alert flow](media/command-center-set-reminder-frequency.PNG "Set Reminder Frequency section of Send alert flow")